MidoriSusanna/DoggoPal/README.md

 <image src="./assets/images/welcome-screen1.png"><br>

 <h2>Name, breed, age</h2>
 <p>Three questions are displayed to create an instance of the Dog class.
 At the beginning the user can customise their game experience by assigning the dog a name, breed and age group they prefer.
-The questions about name and breed are open questions, the user can type what he wishes.
+The questions about name and breed are open questions, the users can type what they wish.
 There is a validation system that prevent the user from leaving the string empty or blank.
 The question about the age group is a three-option question, this has also a validation system that doesn't allow the user to answer something different from A,B or C. <br>
 The question about the breed is deliberately left without validation as to the breed type of the dog, in order to leave as much freedom as possible to the user.
 An alternative would have been to compare the answer against a predefined list of breeds (eliminating case sensitivity), but this could have created unnecessary and meaningless issues with the user's answer (considering the many breeds and mixed breeds).<br>
-The chosen age group will affect directly the go_walk function with different scenarios.<br> After answering the questions, the dog introduces itself, this will give the user a feedback about their name and breed choices. <br>
+The chosen age group will affect directly the go_walk function with different scenarios.<br> After answering the questions the dog introduces itself, this will give the user a feedback about their name and breed choices. <br>
 Through the randrange function, the dog is assigned random levels of hunger, excitement and cleanliness. <br>
 By clicking enter, the game starts.</p><br>
 <image src="./assets/images/name-breed-age2.png"><br>

 <h2>Main Menu</h2>
-<p>The main menu has very intuitive and essential features: it is possible to choose to do with the virtual pet by clicking an option from 0 to 7.
+<p>The main menu has very intuitive and essential features: it is possible to choose what to do with the virtual pet by clicking an option from 0 to 7.
 This menu reappears in loop everytime the user select a number and the scenario is displayed.
 The menu also has a validation system in case the user choose something different than 0-7.</p><br>
 <image src="./assets/images/main-menu3.png"><br>

 <h2>Food Feature</h2>